NLNZDigitalPreservation/nlnz-tools-sip-generation-fairfax/README.md

                              target folder in the format /path/to/folder

 Options:
   -c, --createDestination    Whether destination folders will be created.
-Default is
-                               creation.
+                             Default is no creation (false).
   -m, --moveFiles            Whether files will be moved or copied.
 Default is copy.
   -h, --help                 Display a help message.
 ```